JLSteenwyk/ecomp/docs/usage/api.rst

 -------------------------

-If ``frame.metadata`` contains ``tree_newick`` (a Newick string whose leaf labels match the sequence IDs) the compressor will derive a depth-first ordering guided by that tree before emitting blocks.
-The tree is used purely for ordering—it is not persisted in the metadata—so archives stay small while still benefiting from the improved sequence layout.
+If ``frame.metadata`` contains ``tree_newick`` (a Newick string whose leaf labels match the sequence IDs) the compressor will try to derive a depth-first ordering guided by that tree before emitting blocks.
+For noisy alignments—lots of gaps, high composition heterogeneity, or very low pairwise identity—the optimizer now skips the tree and falls back to the similarity-based order.
+Set the environment variable ``ECOMP_SEQUENCE_ORDER=tree`` if you want to force tree usage regardless of those heuristics.
+The tree itself is never persisted; ordering hints do not inflate archive sizes.

 Error handling
 --------------